hughperkins/coriander/README.md

 ## News

+- Oct 22:
+  - arrays of structs can be passed to kernels again, as long as they contain no pointers
+    - (structs containing pointers can be passed only by-value)
 - Oct 20:
   - no longer need CUDA toolkit installed!
   - fix bug where `threadIdx.x` was being incorrectly written as `get_global_id` instead of `get_local_id` ...